neil7057/pjl_host_system/README.md

     -   See my order history
     -   Be able to update and save my personal info
     -   Be able to change and/or recover my password
-    -   Make purchase with my delivery info always filled in
+    -   Make a purchase with my delivery info pre-populated

 - #### As an admin I want to:
     -   Be able to add, edit and delete products